Building An Automation Test Framework For Windows-Based ERP

 How to develop customization in an ERP?

 Follow a phased approach and understand the business model to get the best out of an ERP system.
-The deeper the understanding of your intentions for an ERP development project, the better the result will be.
+The deeper the understanding of your intentions for a custom ERP development project, the better the result will be.
 A rough outline to follow when developing an ERP is as follows:

 ERP: Success vs. Failure